getify/CAF/README.md

 In this snippet, `one(..)` calls and waits on `two(..)`, `two(..)` calls and waits on `three(..)`, and `three(..)` calls and waits on `ajax(..)`.
 Because the same cancelation token is used for the 3 generators, if `token.abort()` is executed while they're all still paused, they will all immediately abort.

-**Note:** In this example, the cancelation token has no effect on the actual `ajax(..)` call itself, since that utility ostensibly doesn't provide cancelation capability; the Ajax request itself would still run to its completion (or error or whatever).
+**Note:** The cancelation token has no effect on the actual `ajax(..)` call itself here, since that utility ostensibly doesn't provide cancelation capability; the Ajax request itself would still run to its completion (or error or whatever).
 We've only canceled the `one(..)`, `two(..)`, and `three(..)` functions that were waiting to process its response.
-See [`AbortController(..)`](#abortcontroller) and [Manual Cancelation Signal Handling](#manual-cancelation-signal-handling) below for addressing this concern.
+See [`AbortController(..)`](#abortcontroller) and [Manual Cancelation Signal Handling](#manual-cancelation-signal-handling) below for addressing this limitation.

 ## Background/Motivation

 Generally speaking, an `async function` and a `function*` generator (driven with a [generator-runner](https://github.com/getify/You-Dont-Know-JS/blob/master/async%20%26%20performance/ch4.md#promise-aware-generator-runner)) look very similar.
 For that reason, most people just prefer the `async function` form since it's a little nicer syntax and doesn't require a library for the runner.

-However, there are limitations to `async function`s from having the syntax and engine make implicit assumptions that otherwise you would have explicitly handled in a `function*` generator runner.
+However, there are limitations to `async function`s that come from having the syntax and engine make implicit assumptions that otherwise would have been handled by a `function*` generator runner.

-One clear example of these limitations is that an `async function` cannot be externally canceled once it starts running.
-If you want to cancel it, you have to intrusively modify its definition to have it consult an external value source -- like a boolean or promise -- at each line that you care about being a cancelation point.
+One unfortunate limitation is that an `async function` cannot be externally canceled once it starts running.
+If you want to be able to cancel it, you have to intrusively modify its definition to have it consult an external value source -- like a boolean or promise -- at each line that you care about being a potential cancelation point.
 This is ugly and error-prone.

 `function*` generators by contrast can be aborted at any time, using the iterator's `return(..)` method and/or by just not resuming the generator iterator instance with `next()`.
 But the downside of using `function*` generators is either needing a runner utility or the repetitive boilerplate of handling the iterator manually.

-The best solution is a `function*` generator that can be called like a normal `async function`, but which supports a cancelation token.
-That's what **CAF** is.
+**CAF** provides a useful compromise: a `function*` generator that can be called like a normal `async function`, but which supports a cancelation token.

-The `CAF(..)` utility wraps a `function*` generator with a normal promise-returing function, just as if it was a normal `async function`.
-Other than minor syntactic aesthetics, the most observable difference is that a **CAF**-wrapped function must be provided a cancelation token's `signal` as its first argument, with any other arguments passed subsequent, as desired.
+The `CAF(..)` utility wraps a `function*` generator with a normal promise-returing function, just as if it was an `async function`.
+Other than minor syntactic aesthetics, the major observable difference is that a **CAF**-wrapped function must be provided a cancelation token's `signal` as its first argument, with any other arguments passed subsequent, as desired.

 ## Overview

-These two functions are essentially equivalent; `one(..)` is an actual `async function`, whereas `two(..)` will behave like an async function in that it also returns a promise:
+In the following snippet, the two functions are essentially equivalent; `one(..)` is an actual `async function`, whereas `two(..)` is a wrapper around a generator, but will behave like an async function in that it also returns a promise:

 ```js
 async function one(v) {